n8n-io/n8n-docs/docs/integrations/nodes/n8n-nodes-base.twilio.md

 2. Enter the phone number from which you'll be sending the message in the *From* field.
 3. Enter the phone number to which you'll be sending the message in the *To* field.
 4. In case you want to send a Whatsapp message, toggle the *To Whatsapp* button.
-5. Enter you message in the *Message* field.
+5. Enter your message in the *Message* field.
 6. Click on *Execute Node* to run the workflow.